XYIheng/kea_doc/docs/source/androidSDK.rst

 How to setup Android SDK Environment
 ============

-Follow these steps to install Quickstrom locally.
-These are the currently supported installation methods:
+Follow these steps to install AndroidSDK for different Operating System.

 .. toctree::